denten-books/plain-text/5-surface.md

 number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly upon first entry.
 An error bell would sound when the first quantity did not match the second, in which case the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
-To further "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.
+To further ensure "completely reliable results"[@staff_description_1952, 35] the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

 I draw on a thick technical description throughout the chapter to make sure that the reader understands the terms like "textual fissure" and "multiple